eurora-labs/eurora/memory-bank/progress.md

     - All authentication operations handled by Rust backend
     - `eur-auth` serves as single source of truth for authentication
     - Other procedures can request valid tokens just before API calls

+[2025-06-02 14:52:40] - Implemented comprehensive Storybook setup for UI components in packages/ui